guilhemmarchand/trackme/docs/rest_api_reference.rst

 User and roles
 ^^^^^^^^^^^^^^

-You can use any combination of user and roles depending on your preferences, technically, using the TrackMe API endpoint requires read and write permissions to various objects all hosted in the TrackMe namespace.
+You can use any combination of user and roles depending on your preferences, technically, using the TrackMe API endpoint requires read and write permissions to various objects hosted in the TrackMe namespace.

 TrackMe contains a builtin role ``trackme_admin`` which defines required accesses to these objects, you can use this role and make sure the user that will be achieving the rest calls is member of this role, or inherits from it.